ghoulmann/ghost-tkldev/README.rst

 current version to the latest is supported.
 Always ensure that you have a tested backup before proceeding with software updates.

-Update NodeJS (recommended but perhaps required; example updating to latest NodeJS v14.x - to check current version run 'node -v')::
+Update NodeJS (recommended and perhaps required; example updating to latest NodeJS v14.x - to check current version run 'node -v')::

    n 14